 Community Arts and Crafts

-On Friday of the second week of camp parents, freinds and community members gather as the campers share the stories of camp, with a final celebration showcasing their visual art, music, movement and nature experiences.
+On Friday of the second week of camp parents, friends and community members gather as the campers share the stories of camp, with a final celebration showcasing their visual art, music, movement and nature experiences.